 - 4 extra large egg whites at room temperature

-- ¼ tsp cream of tartar
+- ¼ teaspoon cream of tartar

-- ¼ tsp kosher salt
+- ¼ teaspoon kosher salt

 - ½ cup sugar

-For the lemon filling:
+For the Lemon Curd:

-Cream the butter and sugar in the bowl of an electric mixer fitted with the paddle attachment for 1 minute.
+- Cream the butter and sugar in the bowl of an electric mixer fitted with the paddle attachment for 1 minute.
 On low speed, add the eggs and egg yolks one at a time, and then add the lemon zest, lemon juice, and salt.
 Don't worry, it will look curdled.

-Pour the mixture into a small saucepan and cook over medium-low heat for 8 to 10 minutes, until thick, stirring constantly with a wooden spoon.
+- Pour the mixture into a small saucepan and cook over medium-low heat for 8 to 10 minutes, until thick, stirring constantly with a wooden spoon.
 Whisk briskly when it starts to thicken and cook over low heat for a minute or two, whisking constantly.
 Don't allow it to boil!
-It will be 175 degrees on an instant-read thermometer.
+It will be 175°F on an instant-read thermometer.
 Pour into a bowl and cool to room temperature.

-For the crust:
+For the Crust:

-Combine the flour, sugar, and salt in a bowl and place in the freezer for 30 minutes.
+- Combine the flour, sugar, and salt in a bowl and place in the freezer for 30 minutes.
 Put the flour mixture in the bowl of a food processor fitted with a steel blade.
 Add the butter and Crisco and pulse about 10 times until the butter is in small bits.
 Add the ice water and process until the dough comes together.
 Dump on a well-floured board and form into a disc.
 Wrap in plastic and chill for at least 30 minutes.

-Meanwhile, preheat the oven to 375°F.
+- Meanwhile, preheat the oven to 375°F.

-Roll out the dough and fit into a 9-inch tart pan with removable sides.
+- Roll out the dough and fit into a 9-inch tart pan with removable sides.
 Don't stretch the dough when placing it in the pan or it will shrink during baking.
 Cut off the excess by rolling the pin across the top of the pan.
 Line the tart shell with a piece of buttered aluminum foil, butter side down, and fill it with dried beans or rice.
 Bake for 10 minutes.
 Remove the beans and foil and prick the bottom of the sell all over with a fork to allow the steam to escape.
 Bake for another 15 to 20 minutes until lightly browned.
 (Careful or the sides will darken quickly.
 I had to cover the edge in foil to get the center baked through enough.)
 Set aside to cool.

-Raise the oven temperature to 425°F.
+- Raise the oven temperature to 425°F.

-For the meringue:
+For the Meringue:

-Whip the egg whites, cream of tartar, and salt in the bowl of an electric mixer fitted with the whisk attachment on high speed until frothy.
+- Whip the egg whites, cream of tartar, and salt in the bowl of an electric mixer fitted with the whisk attachment on high speed until frothy.
 With the mixer still running, slowly add the sugar and beat until the meringue is thick and shiny, about 2 minutes.

 - Spread the lemon filling in the cooled tart shell and pipe the meringue over it with a large star tip.
 Be sure the meringue covers the entire top and touches the edges of the shell, to prevent it from shrinking.
 Bake for 3 to 5 minutes, until the meringue is lightly browned.

 - Cool to room temperature and then store in the refrigerator to keep cool.
 Best if it has set for a few hours to overnight.
 Serve chilled.